octarinesec/octarine-operator/charts/cbcontainers-agent/README.md

 By default the CBContainers agent will be installed in the `cbcontainers-dataplane` namespace.

-If you want to change that set the `namespace` value in your `values.yaml` file.
+If you want to change that set the `agentNamespce` value in your `values.yaml` file.

 ### Secret creation